WVPO (FM): History

 In November 2006, WTSX separated from WGNY-FM, and began airing a country music format.
 Bob-O continued to do the morning show. other daily shows included local personality Mike Coleman's "Coleman Corral", and "Radio Ranch".

-On Saturday, August 2, 2008, WTSX returned to a simulcast of WGNY-FM with local breaks.
+On August 2, 2008, WTSX returned to a simulcast of WGNY-FM with local breaks.
 The combined stations were known as Fox 96.7 and Fox 103.1.
-Arbitron public ratings of WTSX have steadily declined in both the Sussex and Newburgh-Middletown markets since the return of the simulcast.
+Arbitron public ratings of WTSX steadily declined in both the Sussex and Newburgh-Middletown markets after the return of the simulcast.

-In 2011, WTSX was required to move its coverage and city of license from Port Jervis to Lehman Township, PA because of WARW FM on 96.7 in Port Chester, NY moving into the New York City Market.
-The LMA of Fox 96.7 and Fox 103.1 ended on March 1, 2012, and WTSX began playing classic hits.
-Bud Williamson’s Digital Radio Broadcasting (WYNY-1450AM Milford, PA) converted its LMA of WDLC (1490 Port Jervis) and WTSX (96.7 Lehman Township PA) into a purchase from Neversink Broadcasting Company, LLC, for $300,000.
+In 2011, WTSX was required to move its coverage and city of license from Port Jervis to Lehman Township, because of WCTZ (96.7 FM) in Port Chester, New York, moving into the New York City market.
+The local marketing agreement of Fox 96.7 and Fox 103.1 ended on March 1, 2012, and WTSX began playing classic hits.
+Bud Williamson’s Digital Radio Broadcasting, owner of WYNY in Milford, converted its local marketing agreement with WDLC and WTSX into a $300,000 purchase from Neversink Broadcasting Company, LLC.
 On May 24, 2012, the station's license was assigned to Neversink Radio, LLC and the station's call sign was changed to WABT.
-Greta Latona, a former Marconi Award Nominee, is currently the Mid-Day host at the station.
-In 2022, the station announced a sale to Southern Belle, LLC and Seven Mountains Media Of NY LLC.
+Greta Latona, a former Marconi Award nominee, was the midday host at the station.
+In 2022, the station announced a sale to Southern Belle, LLC and Seven Mountains Media of NY LLC.

 Seven Mountains Media agreed to purchase WABT and translator W247AE for $400,000 in November 2022.
 On March 8, 2023, WABT swapped formats with new sister station WVPO (840 AM), becoming "Bigfoot Country 96.7/97.3"; the WVPO call sign also moved to 96.7, with 840 AM and its 103.1 FM translator assuming WABT's classic hits format as WPCO.